maayan-t8/markdown-site/public/raw/about.md

 - Copy to ChatGPT, Claude, and Perplexity sharing
 - Generate Skill option for AI agent training
 - View as Markdown option in share dropdown
+- Markdown writing page at `/write` with frontmatter reference

 ## Who this is for